 Step eight

-Let the pork chops cook for 40 minutes.
+Let the chops cook for 40 minutes.

 At the 30 minute mark, add mushrooms and continue to cook the chops for another 10 minutes.

 You will know the pork chops are done by cutting into one chop in the middle of the thickest part and check the color of the meat.
 It is okay if it is slightly pink.
-If you are concerned, the inner temperature should be 145 degrees Fahrenheit.
+If you are concerned, stick a meat thermometer in the thickest part of the chop.

 Remove the pork chops and vegetable mixture from the pan so it doesn’t continue to cook.
 I usually put it in a serving dish.